+These are all examples of feedback-seeking behaviours which are key to keeping your relationships clear.
 Sometimes things are more than a misunderstanding.
 It’s still effective to focus on intention and impact – taking turns maybe to explore both aspects for each person until there is at least mutual understanding.

 The major thing to bear in mind is that impact eats intention in one gulp.

+It doesn’t matter if I intended to step on your foot, I STEPPED ON YOUR FOOT and I should apologise and try and help you.
+I don’t expect you to not feel hurt just because it was an accident.
 We understand this when they pain is physical, but somehow a trap we fall into is not thinking it works the same when the pain is emotional.
 ‘That wasn’t my intention at ALL’, we wail.
 The correct response is to say sorry and find out if there’s anything you can do to support/make things better.
 You can talk about your intentions, but you don’t focus there, or expect that to negate the impact you’ve had.

 There’s a subtlety here when there is a power difference between you and the other person.

 In general, impact is way more important than intention.
 The only major time I can think of that this isn’t the case is if the person you’re talking to is talking to you about oppression or marginalisation that you don’t experience.
+For example, if:

 - a Person of Colour is talking to you about racism and you’re white